 Portobello mushrooms are one of those precious vegetables that can make meat irrelevant.
-Especially as prepared here – smeared with miso and chargrilled.
-And the warm black rice salad base – the chewy black rice with the pine nuts, almonds, and cranberries – great textures, tastes, and so nutritious.
+Especially good as prepared here – smeared with miso and chargrilled.
+To accompany the miso mushrooms, a wild rice salad – chewy wild rice with pine nuts, cranberries, and a roast garlic infused dressing.

 We can get a great variety of mushrooms here in Saigon, but portobellos aren’t yet one of them.
-Every now and then a batch gets imported from somewhere and I take advantage of the opportunity to cook with them.
-The original idea for this recipe came from a post on the French Revolution food blog.
-I ended up taking the black rice salad in a very different direction.
-The nuts and berries work so well with the black rice.
-I added mashed roast garlic to the vinaigrette for the salad for yet another dimension and healthy component.
+Every now and then a batch arrives from somewhere and I relish the opportunity to cook with them.

 For the Black rice salad